UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 # **Step 3.
 Creating the call**
 Finally, before creating the call please ensure you have done the following:

 !!! tip ""

     **TIP:** Call checklist:

     - Have I checked all the templates?

-    - Have I checked all the dates?
+    - Have I checked all the dates are correct?

     - Have I checked which shipment, registration and feedback templates are marked as active?

     - Have I checked that the user help page and FAQ pages contain all the necessary information for users?

+Note: It is possible to edit call information after a call has been created, but please refer to the best practice information on [editing active calls](editing_calls).

 Lastly, once you have filled out all of the call information, checked that it is correct and reviewed the call checklist you may now Create the call by clicking the 'Create' button on the Notification and Cycle page.

 <figure markdown="span">
     ![Congratulations!](/assets/images/congratulations.png){ width="500"}